17. August 2023

 So, believe me, I’m fine with conducting the larger part of my business communications via email.
 But sometimes, there is no substitute for picking up the phone or scheduling a video conference.
 There are problems that can’t be sorted out effectively via email.
 And good interpersonal relationships are exactly that: personal.
 Let’s not lose sight of that entirely.

-…if you constantly give lame excuses as to why you are replying late or why something hasn’t been done
+…constantly give lame excuses as to why you are replying late or why something hasn’t been done

 Life throws curveballs at you.
 Unexpected tasks come up, people get ill.
 And that all impacts on when and how stuff gets done.